d12frosted/elpa-mirror/stable-melpa/list-utils-readme.txt

     could do -copy/-inplace variants for more functions, consider doing so for flatten

-    list* returns a non-list on single elt, our function throws an error
+    cl-list* returns a non-list on single elt, our function throws an error

 ; License